-In Donald Miller’s book, A Million Miles in a Thousand Years, he tells a powerful story he calls, “How Jason Saved His Family.”
+In his book, A Million Miles in a Thousand Years, Donald Miller tells a powerful story he calls, “How Jason Saved His Family.”
 After returning from Los Angeles, where he took part in a storytelling workshop, Don got together with his friend, Jason, and learned of some trouble Jason and his wife were having with their 13-year-old daughter.

 She was dating a guy who was bad news; she was even experimenting with drugs.

 With the workshop fresh on his mind, Don made an offhand comment that Jason’s daughter “wasn’t living a very good story.”
 Jason was intrigued and asked Don to tell him more about the elements of a good story.